SyedAsadRazaDevops/install-cubejs-opensource-BI-tools-for-mongoDB-to-start/README.md

 docker-compose up
 ```
 # 22-change the docker-compose.file

-in my case ,we are deplying mongo without docker container, run it simplay on server.
+This case ,we are deplying mongo without docker container, run it simplay on server.
 So the docker compose yaml did not access the mongo ,because it run on **server/localhost:27017**

 >so,in this case you need to change the docker-compose file.
 need to add "**network**" = "**host**"
 ```